OpenGL Normal Vector Transformation

 This page explains why transforming a normal vector from object space to eye space is;

-However, normal vectors are transformed in different way as vertices do.
+However, normal vectors are transformed in a different way as vertices do.
 We cannot simply multiply GL_MODELVIEW matrix and normal vectors.
 Consider a normal vector (1,0,0) for a vertex (0,0,0).
 If GL_MODELVIEW matrix is simply translating 2 unit up along Y-axis, then the vertex coordinates will be (0,2,0).
 But, the normal vector should remain same as (1,0,0), not (1,2,0).

 OpenGL Normal Vector